-Considering that pH and flow velocity were strongly correlated with each other, we decided to use Simple linear regression models for each variable to predict Biomphalaria snail abundance.
+Considering that pH and flow velocity were negatively strongly this word may be removed correlated with each other, we decided to use Simple linear regression models for each variable to assess Biomphalaria snail abundance.
 The results showed highly significant relationships between water pH and flow velocity (P<.001) and that pH accounted for 38% of the variation while water flow velocity accounted for 56% of the variation in Biomphalaria numbers.
-There was a positive association between Biomphalaria snails and pH when pH is 7.1 or above and no snails were found when pH was below 7.1 (Fig 4).
-In addition, the number of Biomphalaria snails increased when water flow velocity decreased below about 0.4 m/s and no snails were found when velocity was 0.4 m/s or above (Fig 5).
+There was a positive association between Biomphalaria snails and pH when pH is 7.1 or above and no snails were found when pH was below 7.1 (Fig 3).
+In addition, the number of Biomphalaria snails increased when water flow velocity decreased below about 0.4 m/s and no snails were found when velocity was 0.4 m/s or above (Fig 4).

-Fig. 4: Relationship between numbers of Biomphalaria snails and water pH
+Fig. 3: Relationship between numbers of Biomphalaria snails and water pH

-Fig. 5: Relationship between numbers of Biomphalaria snails and water flow velocity
+Fig. 4: Relationship between numbers of Biomphalaria snails and water flow velocity